Eating and drinking in Scotland

 There’s no doubt that, as with the rest of the UK, eating out in Scotland is expensive.
 Wine in restaurants is marked up strongly, so you’ll often pay £15 for a bottle selling for £5 in the shops; house wines generally start around the £10 mark.

 As for restaurants, standards vary enormously, but independent restaurants using good-quality local produce are now found all over Scotland.
-Less predictable are hotel restaurants, many of which serve non-residents.
-Some can be very ordinary despite the highfalutin descriptions on the à la carte menu.
+Less predictable are hotel restaurants, many of which also serve non-residents.
+Some can be very ordinary despite the highfalutin descriptions on the a la carte menu.
 You could easily end up paying £30–40 a head for a meal with wine.

-Among traditional desserts, “clootie dumpling” is a sweet, stodgy fruit pudding bound in a cloth and cooked for hours, while Cranachan, made with toasted oatmeal steeped in whisky and folded into whipped cream flavoured with fresh raspberries, or the similar Atholl Brose, are considered more refined.
+Among traditional desserts, clootie dumpling is a sweet, stodgy fruit pudding bound in a cloth and cooked for hours, while cranachan, made with toasted oatmeal steeped in whisky and folded into whipped cream flavoured with fresh raspberries, or the similar Atholl brose, are considered more refined.

 Food shopping